 In September 1997, the voters of the District authorized the District's Board of Directors to levy and collect a 1% sales and use tax within the District, subject to the applicable provisions of the Texas Tax Code.
 In November 2009, an additional local sales and use tax of 1/2% was approved by voters.
 The District relies on this tax for the funding of substantially all of its programs, functions and services.
-Three-quarters of one percent (3/4%) of the sales tax collections will be pledged to the payment of bonds.
-The District collected \$8,438,524 from the levy of the sales and use tax for the fiscal year ended June 30, 2016.
+Three-quarters of one percent (3/4%) of the sales tax collections are pledged for the payment of principal and interest on the District's outstanding bonds.